TorbenRahbekKoch/mr-legacy/public/data/blogs/still-learning-fsharp/entry.md

-F# has a bad habit (in my oppinion) of using operator overloading - especially in computation expressions e.g. `async` and `task`, which is a powerful construct but also makes you need quite a lot of context when reading then code.
+F# has a bad habit (in my oppinion) of using operator overloading - especially in computation expressions e.g. `async` and `task`, which is a powerful construct but also makes you need quite a lot of context when reading the code.
 That denseness comes with a cost of high cognitive load.

 ## 4. Structuring the code